thequang-ntq/Chatbot-Summary-ntq/README.md

 After this command a file call ```firebase_option.dart``` will be create in your folder.
 If not, you should repeat this step 4 again.

-- Close terminal, open terminal in your project app (step 3).
+- Close terminal, open terminal in VS CODE in your project app (step 3).
 Type this:
 ```
 flutterfire configure
 ```